pnuu/halostack/doc/source/plan.rst

 - average --- **check**
 - median --- **check**

-  - needs lots of RAM, or memmap'd HDF5 (only linux?)
+  - needs lots of RAM

+    - or memmap'd HDF5 (only linux?)

   - would be useful for making flat-field images
   - but not really needed?